Splunk Security

 Therefore, data integration and an automated response will play a more significant role in security.
 This is where Splunk Enterprise Security ( Splunk ES), Splunk SIEM, and Splunk SOAR products can assist.

-So we can’t stop attacks, and you will get breached even by adopting the most robust zero-trust principles.
-All we can do is find ways to mitigate the risk and mitigate risks promptly.
-And Splunk has a variety of security products that can help you do this.
+We can’t stop attacks, and you will be breached even by adopting the most robust zero-trust principles.
+All we can do is find ways to mitigate risk promptly.
+Splunk has a variety of security products that can help you do this.

-One of the most critical ways to evolve and stay ahead is to look at data and derive helpful security insights that can help you detect and respond to known, unknown, and advanced threats and fully use automation and orchestration to improve your security posture.
+One of the most critical ways to evolve and stay ahead is to examine data and derive helpful security insights.
+These insights can help you detect and respond to known, unknown, and advanced threats and fully use automation and orchestration to improve your security posture.

 **Splunk Enterprise Security and Splunk SOAR